04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 As for the side panels of your carrier you usually want to keep them as empty as possible or at least as slim as possible, especially on your dominant side.
 This mainly has to do with the interaction of your gun’s buttstock under your armpit and the drawing of your secondary.
 So, it’s recommended to use your side panels if you run out of options on your front and back panel.

-For most guys the sides are meant to store medic pouches, tourniquets and radios, which we’ll cover in a bit, extra magazines and grenades or other utility pouches.
+For most guys the sides are meant to store medic pouches, tourniquets and radios, which we’ll cover in a bit.
+Also extra magazines and grenades or other utility pouches are options.

 Now that we’ve covered that, let’s go over to the back panel.